ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/4-reaction/2-practices.md

 It is difficult to assess the efficiency of such denials but direct reactions can help discredit disinformation-spreading outlets, instances and individuals as well as facilitate the work and action of fact-checkers.

+### Chatbots

+In Taiwan, a developer created [Aunt Meiyu](https://g0v.news/auntmeiyu-70294724df57), a bot that can be included in private chats and that will flag fake news and rumors as they are shared within family and friends groups.
+Over a hundred thousand users have set up this bot, with about 3% block rate.

 ## Criterion: Intent to harm

 ### Content takedown